 Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Online Master's Degree, Post-Master's Certificate & BS-DNP Programs

 AGACNP Training for RNs Seeking to Advance Their Careers and Improve Patient Outcomes by caring for the acutely ill, complex adult and gerontology population.

 For experienced and motivated acute care nurses, the natural next phase of your career often means becoming an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
 Advanced practice roles in acute care are among the fastest growing and expanding roles in advanced practice nursing.

-Graduates of the University of Connecticut AGACNP program are prepared with exceptional clinical skills and the knowledge to manage the care of acutely ill, complex adult and gerontology populations.
+Graduates of University of Connecticut AGACNP programs are prepared with exceptional clinical skills and the knowledge to manage the care of acutely ill, complex adult and gerontology populations.
 This will be especially important as the aging population requires increasingly complex care.